Supplemental Slack info for you and your team.

 You can include a custom message with information such as links to an internal guide, or an email address or channel to contact your company’s helpdesk.

 Tip: Even though members have 72 hours to switch, you should communicate these changes before turning on EMM.

 Switching to the Slack for EMM app

 Once installed, members can sign in using their single sign-on credentials.
 Members can still use the regular Slack app, but not for the Enterprise Grid organization that requires EMM.

 Access from an unauthorized device

-Once EMM is turned on, members attempting to sign in to your Enterprise Grid organization will see a screen letting them know they need to use an approved device.
+Members attempting to sign in to your Enterprise Grid organization will see a screen letting them know they need to use an approved device.

-Slack will automatically send the member an email with instructions from the custom message that you provided in the step above.
+Slack will send the member an email with instructions from the custom message that you provided in the step above.